-- Other household members of a current or former tenancy managed by FACS.
+- Other household members of a current or former public housing tenancy managed by DCJ.

-Clients who are eligible to apply can do so by completing the Application for a Statement of Satisfactory Tenancy and returning it to FACS.
+Clients who are eligible to apply can do so by completing the Application for a Statement of Satisfactory Tenancy form and return it to DCJ.

-FACS will only provide statements to a tenant.
-If FACS receives a request from a third party, such as a property owner or real estate agent, FACS will not provide a reference or statement (verbal or written).
-Similarly, FACS will not expand on or clarify the contents of its written statement.
+DCJ will only provide statements to a tenant.
+If DCJ receives a request from a third party such as a property owner or real estate agent, DCJ will not provide a reference or statement (verbal or written).
+Similarly, DCJ will not expand on or clarify the contents of its written statement.

-FACS can however, verify that it has issued a statement to a particular tenant.
+DCJ can however verify that it has issued a statement to a particular tenant.

 Assessing an application for a Statement of Satisfactory Tenancy

-FACS will assess the client’s eligibility for a tenancy statement and provide a written response within 10 working days of receiving the application.
-To allow FACS to do this, it may be necessary to inspect a current tenant’s property in a shorter timeframe than usual.
-FACS will seek a current tenant’s consent to do an inspection, where possible, within four days of receiving their application.
+DCJ will assess the client’s eligibility for a tenancy statement and provide a written response within 10 working days of receiving the application.
+To allow DCJ to do this, it may be necessary to inspect a current tenant’s property in a shorter timeframe than usual.
+DCJ will seek a current tenant’s consent to do an inspection, where possible, within four days of receiving their application.

-If a client is eligible, FACS will issue a Statement of Satisfactory Tenancy.
+If a client is eligible, DCJ will issue a Statement of Satisfactory Tenancy.

 3.2 Private Rental Brokerage Service

-FACS provides a Private Rental Brokerage Service (PRBS), which is available in certain locations across the state.
+The Private Rental Brokerage Service (PRBS) is available from specific social housing providers in locations across the state.
 For more information, go to Locations where Private Rental Brokerage is available.